 Though making the syntax a bit more verbose, identifying objects through both a table, and a row identifier, helps to avoid confusion.

 You will see why this is useful in this article where we introduce Transformer Classes that use not just one, but two or more arguments.
 These will allow us to work with a

 profiles table, indicating a pair of nodes for which the required computation should be performed.

-In this guide, you learned how to write a transformer classes building a tree and computing some basic operations on that tree.
+In this guide, you learned how to write transformer classes building a tree and computing some basic operations on that tree.
 This is useful for defining row-based logic for tables, oblivious of the fact that we are operating on top of data streams.
-You take a look at our tour of Pathway's transformers in which you will find a list of examples of transformers.
+You can take a look at our tour of Pathway's transformers in which you will find a list of examples of transformers.